Managing the Messaging Inbox

 Check that:

-1. You are not on a trial account (SMS is disabled during trial)
+1. You are not on a trial account (SMS and WhatsApp are disabled during trial)

 2. The customer has a phone number in their profile